 "Not like this," said the lass, and she plucked a few chords, ringing notes so pure and transcendent that the king stared in wonder.

-“You offer this as a gift for me, the new king of the Sìdhean?”
+"You offer this as a gift for me, the new king of the fairies?"

-“The harp might be a gift under the right circumstances,” the lass said quickly.
-“It’s not for sale for any usual price.”
+"The harp might be a gift under the right circumstance," the lass said quickly.
+"It's not for sale for any usual price."

 "It's naught but a common harp and you know it," shrugged the king.
 "You think too much of your little toy."
 Then he cunningly added, "but I could take it off your hands.
 What do you want for it?"

-“Nonsense!”
+"Nonsense!"
 He was not anxious to let go of the chubby-cheeked infant, held deep in the woods.
-He ordered a few of the Sìdh to bring gold, and they piled armfuls of the precious nuggets around the girl’s ankles.
-“Surely,” he sneered, “that’s more than enough payment for a common harp.”
+He ordered a few of the fairies to bring gold, and they piled armfuls of the precious nuggets around the youn woman's ankles.
+"Surely," he sneered, "that's more than enough payment for a common harp."

 "Ooch, I do not want your gold!" she cried.
 "My bairn!
 I want my bairn and naught else!"

-Without looking once at the jewels she stared at the king and said with steely eyes, “My bairn!
-Give me my bairn and naught else!”
+Without looking once at the jewels she stared at the king.
+Said she with steely eyes: "My bairn!
+Give me my bairn and naught else!"

 When he saw that she could not be moved, the king barked, "So take the brat - what do I care?"

-“Give me the bairn first,” said she, knowing full well that if she first let go of the harp she’d never see her baby again.
-“Then the harp.”
+"Give me the bairn first, then the harp," said she, knowing full well that if she let go of the harp first, she'd never see her baby again.

-The king clicked his fingers and before long the baby was brought to his side.
+The king clicked his fingers.
+Before long, the baby was brought to his side.
 At once the infant recognized its mother and reached out.
-The lass gripped the harp tightly, her chin up, and repeated: “Give me the bairn first.”
+The lass gripped the harp tightly, her chin up.
+She repeated, "Give me the bairn first."

 So the baby was returned to its mother, and the lass gave the harp to the king.
-He struck a few chords and the purest and sweetest melody every heard in the Sìdhean rang out.
-All the Sìdh all gathered round, delighting in the talents of their new king and vigorously nodding their heads with admiration.
+He struck a few chords and the purest and sweetest melody every heard in the fairy kingdom rang out.
+All the fairies gathered round, delighting in the talents of their new king and vigorously nodding their heads with admiration.

-Clutching her baby, the lass turned from the king, quickened out of the Sìdhean, and headed to the fisherfolk who had cared for her so tenderly.
-Overjoyed were they that she had returned to their village – and with her bairn no less! – and that is where the lass and her little one stayed for many happy years.
+Clutching her baby, the lass turned from the king, quickened out of the fairy mound, and headed to the fisherfolk who had cared for her so tenderly.
+Overjoyed were they that she had returned to their village - and with her bairn, no less!
+And that is where the lass and her little one stayed for many happy years.